DAS Migration Process Overview

 Prioritization and Dates

 Properties with public safety DAS will begin to migrate based on when first responders in their area begin using PSERN and the priority level the Fire Marshal designates for their property.
 Example priority descriptions include critical infrastructure (e.g., highway tunnel, jail, trauma hospital), large gathering spaces (e.g. convention center, mall, stadium), new construction, and other properties.
-The PSERN Project will directly send each property contact on record the exact dates for their property based on their priority level and continue to send reminders starting two months prior to their DAS Shutdown Date.
+The PSERN Project directly sent each property contact on record the exact dates for their property based on their priority level and reminders starting two months prior to their DAS Shutdown Date.
+The DAS Shutdown Dates occurred between March – August 2023.

 Properties that continue to need a public safety DAS with PSERN will need to hire a DAS vendor to support them in the following: